A topic from the subject of Physical Chemistry in Chemistry.

 Significance:

-• This experiment demonstrates the role of acidity in chemical reactions.
+• This experiment demonstrates a redox reaction, a fundamental type of chemical reaction.

-• It also shows how temperature can affect the visibility of substances.
+• It shows how oxidation and reduction reactions can be used to change the properties of substances.

 • This experiment can be used to create secret messages or artwork that can be revealed or concealed with heat.